 Inclusion can be summed up as providing every employee with a sense of belonging.
 This means they feel comfortable and supported by the organization when it comes to being their most authentic selves.
 It’s important to recruit a diverse workforce, but how do you make those individuals feel heard and valued once they actually join the team?

-Similarly to equity, the business case for inclusion in the workplace is centered around engagement and retention.
+Similar to equity, the business case for inclusion in the workplace is centered around engagement and retention.
 Companies with inclusive cultures get 2.3 times more cash flow per employee.
 Simply put, the more included your employees feel, the more likely they are to stick around and want to grow with your organization.

 Why diversity, equity and inclusion is important in the workplace